Gathering detailed insights and metrics for react-sortablejs

 1import React, { FC, useState, forwardRef } from "react"; 2import { ReactSortable } from "react-sortablejs"; 3 4// This is just like a normal component, but now has a ref.
 5const CustomComponent = forwardRef<HTMLDivElement, any>((props, ref) => { 6 return <div ref={ref}>{props.children}</div>; 7}); 8 9export const BasicFunction: FC = (props) => { 10 const [state, setState] = useState([ 11 { id: 1, name: "shrek" }, 12 { id: 2, name: "fiona" }, 13 ]); 14 15 return ( 16 <ReactSortable tag={CustomComponent} list={state} setList={setState}> 17 {state.map((item) => ( 18 <div key={item.id}>{item.name}</div> 19 ))} 20 </ReactSortable> 21 ); 22};

 Sortable affects the DOM, adding, and removing nodes/css when it needs to in order to achieve the smooth transitions we all know an love.
-This component reverses many of its actions of the DOM so React can handle this when the state changes.
+This component reverses many of it's actions of the DOM so React can handle this when the state changes.

 key !== index